Bigroads logo

 If you want to visit Mt.
 Rushmore, stay in Hill City or Keystone.

-Hill City and Keystone are both very touristy but are very close to many of the best attractions in the Black Hills.
+Hill City and Keystone are both very touristy but both are very close to many of the best attractions in the Black Hills.
+I don't think either is particularly better than the other.
+They are pretty similar.

 Deadwood is best for adults as the focus there is mostly gambling and historical museums.
-The amazing George S. Mickelson Trail unpaved rail trail also stems from there.
+I would only bring kids there during the day.
+The legendary (unpaved) George S. Mickelson Trail rail trail also stems from there.

 WHAT IS SOUTH DAKOTA FAMOUS FOR?